 Additionally, if the carer attends to the resident’s physical needs but refuses to speak to them or treats them very coldly, this could also be an instance of emotional neglect.

-By citing incidents where the resident has been emotionally neglected and by documenting the emotional damages caused, it may be possible to take legal action against the nursing home.
+By citing incidents where the resident has been emotionally neglected and by documenting the emotional damages caused, it may be possible to take legal action against the nursing home for neglect damages.

 It is important that you understand your rights under the law and that you take swift action in order to put a stop to nursing home neglect in Michigan.